-Like eating chocolate, being massaged with warm oil, sipping champagne or otherwise indulging our senses, stoking our ego (or finding other people who are willing to do so) can be a very sensual experience.
+Similar too eating chocolate, being massaged with warm oil, sipping champagne or otherwise indulging our senses, having our ego stroked is a very sensual experience.

-Let’s face it – feeling pleased with ourselves and like we are the most important person in the room, can really feel good!”
+Let’s face it – feeling pleased with ourselves or that we are the most important person in the room, really does feel good.”

-Our 5 senses can lead us astray in our life but they do have a more mundane and practical function: pain and discomfort are some of our wisest guides.
-Whether it’s the pain that teaches a child not to put their hand in the fire or the bad taste and smell that teaches us not to eat food which has spoiled our senses not only pleasure us but also tell us to watch out!
+Pain and discomfort are some of our wisest guides.
+Whether it’s the pain that teaches a child not to put their hand in the fire or the bad taste and smell that teaches us not to eat food which has spoiled our senses not only pleasure us but also tell us when to watch out!

 Learning to avoid what feels bad is relatively easy – but learning moderation in what feels good can be a much harder lesson.

-A child left to eat too much cake will experience the displeasure of a stomach ache within the hour, while the effects of champagne on an adult may take half a day, and over indulgence in sex may have consequences (STD’s) that are not noticed until they endanger a person’s life.
+A child left to eat too much cake will experience the displeasure of a stomach ache within the hour, while the effects of champagne on an adult may take half a day, and over indulgence in sex may have consequences that will not be noticed until they endanger a person’s life.